bekk/bekk-christmas/post/css/blending-color-codes-with-mix-blend-modes.md

 The color of the element with mix-blend-mode set will be blended with it’s background color.
 For example, we could put mix-blend-mode on a text-element over an image to have the text color adjust according to the color of the background, or we could blend two images together to achieve quite a cool effect.

 However, blending with a computer is not quite as straightforward as when you mix two colors on a palette.
-There are a heap of different ways to blend colors with computers, which in CSS can be specified by using different [blending modes](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode), but more on that later!
+There are a heap of different ways to blend colors with computers, which in CSS can be specified with different [blending modes](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode), but more on that later!
 Lets get on with some examples on how it actually looks like in practice!